 Genetic variants can determine how much glucose is available for energy production.

-Initially, increased energy needs from exercise are fuelled by the energy stored as glycogen in our muscles.
+Initially, increased energy needs from exercise are fuelled by the energy stored as glycogen in your muscles.

 After around two hours of intensive exercise, the body switches to producing energy aerobically from fat.

-Our genes determine how easily we can use fat for energy.
+Your genes determine how easily you can use fat for energy.

-If we can do this more readily we’ll be better at endurance sports such as long distance running or cycling.
+If you can do this more readily you’ll be better at endurance sports such as long distance running or cycling.

-When energy is in short supply, we are able to produce energy by recycling ATP, which uses an amino acid called creatine.
+When energy is in short supply, you are able to produce energy by recycling ATP, which uses an amino acid called creatine.

 Some people can perform this process more easily than others, which allows them to produce energy more rapidly, but only for a short period of time.

 These people are good at sports requiring short bursts of energy like sprinting.